spurin/diveintoansible-lab/README.md

 The related code repository is available at - https://github.com/spurin/diveintoansible

-The video course releating to this lab is available on -
+The video course relating to this lab is available on -

 * [DiveInto](https://diveinto.com)
 * [Udemy](https://www.udemy.com/course/diveintoansible/?referralCode=28BBB7A1DCCD01BBA51F)
 * [O'Reilly](https://learning.oreilly.com/videos/dive-into-ansible/9781801076937)
 * [PacktPub](https://www.packtpub.com/product/dive-into-ansible-from-beginner-to-expert-in-ansible-video/9781801076937)

 🆘 If you experience any problems with the lab or the course, please reach out to me direct, James Spurin, or flag an issue in the repositories.
-I'd much rather know about an issue and in doing so, help yourself and others who encounter similar problems
+I'd much rather know about an issue and in doing so, help yourself and others who encounter similar problems, Thanks!

 🚀 **New Update:** The diveintoansible-lab can now also be executed in the cloud using Google's Free Cloudshell Tier.
 For this, a standard Google account is required.
 The lab setup process in Cloudshell can be started with a single click and a setup tutorial will appear on the right hand side.
 Please see https://diveinto.com/p/playground